LazyGuyWithRSI/path-of-automation-auto-loot-clicker/README.md

    - yes.
 If you are concerned, just read the source.

    ### Does this violate Path of Exile's Terms of Service?
    - Only GGG knows.
 All I know is that marcos are allowed if they result in one action, which is true for this script.
-So most likely, yes.
+So most likely, no it does not violate the terms of service.
 If anything, it will show if GGG is ever willing to implement an auto-loot feature.

+   ### **I am not responsible if use of this script results in action from GGG**

 ---
 ### The Loot Filter